acmumn/thetis/doc/api.md

 All routes return a body whose `Content-Type` is `application/json`.

 All routes may respond with status 400 if the request body or query string are malformed or invalid.
-In this case, the response body will be an object describing the error, with a string in the `type` property.
+In this case, the response body will be an object describing the error, with a string in the `type` property, or empty.

 All routes may respond with status 403 if an authentication token is: